This review will cover:

 12. final thoughts

 1. A best seller?

-It doesn’t always follow that a best selling item is a quality one (Da Vinci Code) but I still think that it is useful to look at what other ice cream enthusiasts are up to when deciding which ice cream machine to invest in.
-The ICE 30 is currently top of amazon’s ice cream machines best sellers list.
-Here is a list of the top 10 best selling ice cream machines on amazon.com:
+It doesn’t always follow that a best selling machine is a quality one but I do think it is useful to look at what other ice cream enthusiasts are up to when deciding which ice cream machine to invest in.

 - Cuisinart ICE 30BC Pure Indulgence 2-Quart Automatic Frozen Yogurt, Sorbet, and Ice Cream Maker